 - 1. Newdico purchased the hangar facility from Commercial Holdings (Pty) Ltd. (CHPT) in February 2016.
 The hangar facility resides on a commercial plot located at the Maun International Airport rented by CHPT from Civil Aviation Authority of Botswana (CAAB).
 The purchase agreement called for a transfer of the CPHT/CAAB lease to Newdico upon purchase of the hangar facility.
 The parties all agree to the transfer taking place but to date, the lease transfer has not occurred.
 The lease has an effective date of January 1, 2016, and continues for 10 years at 8% escalation annually which may be reviewed every three (3) years at market and commercial rates.
-As at February 1, 2024, the monthly lease payment is 14,807 BWP / month in addition to a fee of 15% of monthly rental for security and general maintenance at the airport complex.
-(See note 6). - 2.
+As at February 1, 2025, the monthly lease payment is 15,992 BWP / month in addition to a fee of 15% of monthly rental for security and general maintenance at the airport complex. - 2.
 The lease has an effective date of January 1, 2021, and is renewable at the Company's option for an additional 6 years expiring on December 31, 2025.
-The monthly lease payment is 6,490 BWP increasing 420 BWP annually in each successive year.
-(See note 6).
+The monthly lease payment for year 2025 is 6,560 BWP.
+The monthly lease payment is 6,490 BWP increasing 420 BWP annually in each successive year (see note 5).

-- 3. The twelve-month service agreement has an effective date of February 1, 2023, and is renewable at the company's option for an additional year expiring January 31, 2024.
+- 3. The twelve-month service agreement has an effective date of February 1, 2024, and is renewable at the company's option for an additional year expiring January 31, 2026.
 The monthly lease payment is 8,000 BWP/month. - 4.
 The lease term has an effective date of February 2018.
-Newdico's obligations under the lease are effective as of October 1, 2020.
-The lease cost is 29,998 BWP per annum, which may be reviewed every five (5) years at market and commercial rates.
+Newdico obligations under the lease are effective as of October 1, 2020.
+The lease cost is 30,000 BWP per annum, which may be reviewed every five (5) years at market and commercial rates.
 The lease has a term of fifty (50) years cancellable by either party on six (6) months' notice.